 Eventually by November 1847 in the continued absence of sightings or further news, a rescue mission was prepared by James Ross and accepted by the Admiralty Board.
 By the spring of the following year 1848, two sea-borne rescue missions set off along with a land attempt.
 Another (now the third) winter had passed since the expedition set off.
 None of these early missions found anything at all.

-1850 - rescue missions in force find something...... and then nothingFranklin's widow, Lady Jane Franklin became obsessed with finding her husband or at least his remains.
+1850 - Rescue missions find something...... then the trail goes coldFranklin's widow, Lady Jane Franklin became obsessed with finding her husband or at least his remains.
 She spent her time and money financing expeditions and when the money ran low, she lobbied others for funds.
-In 1850 fifteen ships entered the Arctic on search missions including two American ships, one expedition was financed directly by Lady Franklin and another small two-vessel expedition was financed and led by the now 73 year old John Ross.
+In 1850 fifteen ships entered the Arctic on search missions including two American, one expedition was financed directly by Lady Franklin and another small two-vessel expedition was financed and led by the now 73 year old John Ross.
 They had no real idea where to look.
 The main difficulty was an unawareness (despite much advice from people who were aware) of the capricious nature of ice in the search area, what can be clear one year can be blocked for the next several, such was the case with the Peel Channel, clear when encountered by Franklin in the summer of 1846, but blocked by ice during subsequent searches.

 Sledge tracks were found extending at least forty miles up a nearby channel and it was assumed that these represented scouting parties Franklin sent out for the next summer (which would have been 1846 - 4 years previously by now).
 The search parties settled into a protected bay for the winter.

 The ships crews endured the endured the winter at a place they called Union Harbour more or less cheerfully.
 They also went out on numerous sledging expeditions, manhauling.
-No further signs were found of Franklin or the two ships or the 129 men that winter or by the ships that fanned out in the summer when the winter ice had cleared and so they returned to England in 1851 carrying with them a rumor via some convoluted connected whispers that Franklin and his men had been killed by Eskimos.
+No further signs were found of Franklin or the two ships or the 129 men that winter or by the ships that fanned out in the summer when the winter ice had cleared, and so they returned to England in 1851 carrying with them a rumour via some convoluted connected whispers that Franklin and his men had been killed by the Inuit.

-Every one had an opinion so it seemed about what had happened, where Franklin had gone and what should be done to find him.
-Arctic foxes were captured and had notes attached to them around their neck with details of where to find food in the hope that the men of the expedition might capture them and read the notes, a similar idea was also tried with balloons.
-Medals were struck and handed out to Eskimos so if they found any trace of the expedition, they would know where to find the searchers and inform them.
+Every one had an opinion about what had happened, so it seemed of where Franklin had gone and what should be done to find him.
+Arctic foxes were captured and had notes attached around their neck with details of where to find food in the hope that the men of the expedition might capture them and read the notes, a similar idea was also tried with balloons.
+Medals were struck and handed out to the Inuit so if they found any trace of the expedition, they would know where to find the searchers and inform them.

-1852 - 5 ships look in the wrong place and find nothing, incidental rescue, 4 ships lost
+1852 - 5 ships look in the wrong place, incidental rescue, 4 ships lost

 The main problem was that the search efforts were being made in the wrong place.
 The Wellington Channel was considered to be the most likely place to look, it is 500 miles almost due north from where the wreck of one of Franklin's ships would eventually be found.
 This expedition led by the unsuitable Sir Edward Belcher consisted of the ships: Assistance, Resolute, Intrepid, Pioneer and a supply ship, the North Star.

-The ships froze in for the winter and Belchers pettiness and harsh application of the rules soon earned him many detractors and downright enemies, especially in the long, cold, dark winter night.
-Life on the frozen-in ships with Belcher was so unpleasant that almost all the men who could were volunteering for sledging expeditions, the level of discomfort of this being preferable.
+The ships froze in for the winter and Belcher's pettiness and harsh application of the rules soon earned him many detractors and downright enemies, especially in the long, cold, dark winter night.
+Life on the frozen-in ships with Belcher was so unpleasant that almost all the men who could were volunteering for sledging expeditions, the level of discomfort of this being preferable to being on the ship.
 Belcher himself thought he was deliberately being told to look in the wrong place in order that he may be able to make an attempt on the North Pole if the opportunity presented itself, a situation that he resented and couldn't have helped his attitude to the men in his command.
-In fact his is considered to be the first expedition that was ostensibly "Looking for Franklin" where in reality it was a euphemism for making a attempt on the north pole.
+This is considered to be the first expedition that was ostensibly "Looking for Franklin" where in reality it was a euphemism for making a attempt on the north pole.
 In subsequent years many similar expeditions had the same public and hidden agendas.

 HMS Enterprise and HMS Investigator searching for Franklin.
 Investigator was to make two journeys to the Arctic in search of the Franklin expedition, in the second, leaving in 1850 it became trapped in the ice and was abandoned three years later (the crew was rescued by the Resolute after a long overland walk).
 The wreck of the Investigator was discovered in 11m of water by marine archeologists in 2010.